Skip to content

 Brazil Passport Photo Size: Exact Requirements for 2026

-This guide covers every specification you need, whether you are applying for a new Brazilian passport or renewing one.
+This guide covers every current specification, whether you are applying for a new Brazilian passport or renewing one — and clarifies when you actually need a photo.
 You will also learn how to resize and format your photo yourself without visiting a studio.

 Brazil Passport Photo Requirements at a Glance